SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Tutorials/Tutorials_App_Design.md

 1. Components like titles, buttons, images should never have a background color.
 Select each of these components separately, go to Layout and select the Style **Transparent**

-1. Publish the app and now you should an app which is already a little more appealing.
+1. Publish the app and now you should see an app which is already a little more appealing.

     ![Theme applied](~/user-guide/images/tutorial_app_design_theme_applied.png)